Taking it out of the box, a sweep of the wrist and the flame is lit with a swoosh.

 Although more products are still in the midst of development, “hibi” has already received high praise from various circles, including a strong response both in Japan and overseas.
 It was awarded the 2019 GOOD DESIGN AWARD, under the Good Focus Award [Design of Technique and Tradition].

 “I think people’s frontal lobes work better when such products are made.
 They can come up with all kinds of ideas.
 It’s been happening to me, too.”
 Mr. Sagayama says.
 He aims to use the experience he has gained to somehow help other companies in the traditional industry who are facing similar difficulties.
 As traditional industries struggle with operations and lack future successors, one cannot help but hope that collaboration and innovation between industries, in the same vein as “hibi”, will grow across the country.

 When Mr. Sagayama’s predecessor, who passed away in 2016, saw the completed product “hibi”, he commented, “The president has started to do whatever he wants again, hasn’t he?
 Remember, management is all about results!”

-Even now, when the fragrance of “hibi” fills homes all over the world, representative director Masashi Sagayama’s heart is still aflame.
+Even now, when the fragrance of “hibi” fills homes all over the world, CEO Masashi Sagayama’s heart is still aflame.
 It is a flame that will not be extinguished until he has achieved his goal – creating a culture that goes beyond the product.

 Direction: TRUNK DESIGN Inc